MxP05/Challenge3/Starter_Code/Report.md

 ### Analysis findings

  After reviewing, and comparing the profit information over different periods of time, the obvious trend which i observed was that as time and trading progressed the profitable arbitrage moments declined, the month of janauary sees the most arbitrage opportunities, and the month of march the least.

- After reviewing, and comparing the profit information over different periods of time, the obvious trend which i observed was that as time and trading progressed the profitable arbitrage moments declined, the month of janauary sees the most arbitrage opportunities, and the month of march the least.